ZZ-Cat/CRSFforArduino/README.md

 The following telemetry data is supported:

+- Attitude/Artificial Horizon data:
+  - Roll, Pitch and Yaw are all in decidegrees
+- Barometric Altitude and Variometer data:
+  - Altitude (in decimetres)
+  - Variometer (in centmetres per second)
 - Battery sensor data:
   - Average battery cell voltage (in millivolts)
   - Current (in milliamperes)
   - Fuel (in milliampere-hours)
   - Percent remaining
+- Flight Modes:
+  - Betaflight's Flight Modes:
+    - Acro
+    - Angle
+    - Disarmed (is registered with a `*` flag)
+    - Failsafe
+    - GPS Rescue (Including Wait for GPS Fix)
+    - Horizon
+    - Passthrough
+    - "Air mode"
 - GPS data:
   - Latitude (in decimal degrees)
   - Longitude (in decimal degrees)